 - AmeriCorps - Vista Program

 - Scholarship Search Engines

-Students who participate in AmeriCorps – Vista are able to use their AmeriCorps voucher for a variety of education purposes.
-For information about the benefits of community service through the AmeriCorps program, visit www.americorps.gov.
+Students who participate in AmeriCorps – Vista may use their AmeriCorps voucher for a variety of education purposes.
+For information about the benefits of community service through AmeriCorps, visit www.americorps.gov.

-Students can request an education payout for expenses for a current term by logging into their My AmeriCorps accounts at my.americorps.gov/mp/login.do.
-In order to request that a voucher pay toward current education expenses, the student needs to select “Education Award for Education Expenses” from the menu after logging in.
-Then the student needs to fill out the requested information, such as the school they would like the request sent to as well as the term to which they would like the payment applied.
-Please be specific in the term (i.e. “Fall 2017” as opposed to just “Fall”).
-The payment can only be applied to semesters which start after the semester in which the student earned their voucher from AmeriCorps.
-For example, if the student worked for AmeriCorps in summer, then the voucher can be applied to any term from the consecutive fall term on.
+Students can request an education payout for expenses for a current term by logging into their My AmeriCorps account at my.americorps.gov/mp/login.do.
+In order to request a payment toward current education expenses, the student needs to select “Education Award for Education Expenses” from the menu after logging in.
+Next, the student needs to fill out the requested information, such as the school they would like the request sent to as well as the term to which they would like the payment applied.
+Please be specific in the term (i.e. “Fall 2019” as opposed to just “Fall”).
+The payment can only be applied to semesters which start after the semester in which the student earned their voucher.
+For example, if the student worked for AmeriCorps in summer, then the voucher can be applied to any term from the fall term on.

 AmeriCorps, request a payment of interest accrued on loans, or request a payment

 directly to loans.
 However, West Virginia University can only process forbearance,

 interest payments, and loan payments for Perkins loans held by the University.